Best daily deals

 Bluetooth LE Audio LC3 codec

-Bluetooth LC3 is a relatively recent addition, which offers more efficient and higher quality audio, and aids the deaf and hard of hearing.
+Bluetooth LC3 is a relatively recent addition intended to serve as a sequel to the dated SBC codec.
+It offers more efficient transmission and higher quality audio, with measures to aid the deaf and hard of hearing.
 According to Fraunhofer, the company that helped develop LC3, packet loss management is more advanced which results in a smoother degradation process.
 This means when you reach the outer edge of the wireless range afforded by your headset, rather than hearing distinct, distracting stutters and drops, the data loss will be audibly smoother.

 LE Audio benefits the hearing impaired by expanding the functionality of Bluetooth hearing aids due to multi-stream support.
 Multi-stream audio allows multiple audio streams to be transmitted between a smartphone and earbuds simultaneously.
 In practice, this means your hearing aids can stream audio while also keeping you aware of your surroundings.